Home

 Hand Signals

 Only well established and long standing practices are employed.
 At the heart of these practices are the international marshaling hand signals as specified in U.S. Air Force Instruction 11-218, and also happen to be the Standard NATO hand signals used around the world.
 These established hand signals are used the majority of the time, however, there are special instances where additional hand signals are required, specifically with regard to older prop driven aircraft, such as warbirds.
-These additional hand signals are part of the Ramp Rats regular training.
+These additional hand signals are included as part of the Ramp Rats regular training.

 For your reference and reading pleasure, below are a few documents that pertain specifically to the international marshaling hand signals and flightline safety.